-During 2013 and 2012, one loan that had previously been restructured within the previous twelve months was in default.
+During 2013, one loan that had previously been restructured within the previous twelve months was in default.
+There were no loans in default that had been restructured within the previous twelve months during 2014.

 In the determination of the allowance for loan losses, management considers troubled debt restructurings and subsequent defaults in these restructurings by performing the usual process for all loans in determining the allowance for loan loss.
 The Company considers a default as failure to comply with the restructured loan agreement.
 This would include the restructured loan being past due greater than 90 days, failure to comply with financial covenants, or failure to maintain current insurance coverage or real estate taxes after the loan restructured date.